February 13, 2020

 We have all been there before.
 That moment of panic when you realize you lost something.
 Did your phone slip out of your pocket as you rushed through the airport to make to your flight?
 Did you forgot to pick up that bag you set down when printing your boarding pass?
 You mentally retrace your steps in your mind to figure out where your item could have gone missing or you run back in the hopes of tracking down what was lost.

 But all hope is not lost.
-The Sea-Tac Airport Lost and Found office wants to reunite you with your property as soon as possible.
+The Seattle-Tacoma International Airport (SEA) Lost and Found office wants to reunite you with your property as soon as possible.

 It’s located in the Mezzanine level above checkpoint 3.
-Use the maps on the Sea-Tac App to help you get there.
+Use the maps on the SEA Airport App to help you get there.

 Here’s a behind-the-scenes look at the Lost and Found office and the most common items that are lost at the airport.
 Plus, a few tips on how to hold on to your items.